D7ry/wheeler/README.md

   - [ ] Controller rumble
   - [ ] Custom font
   - [ ] Asian language(Chinese, Japanese, Korean) with special characters
+  - [ ] Custom icons
+  - [ ] Optimize interpolator manager so that it only manages active interpolators, inactive interpolators are removed from its set, and they add themselves back when they receive a new interpolation target.

 - Future plans
 - [ ] Fallout-like side menu for consumable access